Project

 Basel Social Club

-Finnland-Institut, Berlin and Finnish Cultural Institute in New York (FCINY) are excited to present chance encounter, a project bringing together three new commissions by Finland-based artists Jaakko Pallasvuo, Nestori Syrjälä and Bogna Luiza Wiśniewska as part of Basel Social Club 2025.
-The project, curated by Mirjami Schuppert (Finnland-Institut) and Elina Suoyrjö (FCINY) is a spin-off from Limits to Growth, a project realised with the same artists at NADA Miami in 2024, and curated by FCINY’s Elina Suoyrjö.
+Finnland-Institut in Berlin and Finnish Cultural Institute in New York (FCINY) are excited to present chance encounter, a project bringing together three new commissions by Finland-based artists Jaakko Pallasvuo, Nestori Syrjälä and Bogna Luiza Wiśniewska as part of Basel Social Club 2025.
+The project, curated by Mirjami Schuppert (Finnland-Institut) and Elina Suoyrjö (FCINY) is a spin-off from Limits to Growth, a project realised with the same artists at NADA Miami in 2024, curated by Elina Suoyrjö.

-Responding to the concept of ‘value systems’, the overarching theme of this year’s Basel Social Club, the newly produced works lurk in the shadows, negotiating their relationship to both the visitors of the event and the past of the curious building hosting them.
+Responding to the concept of ‘value systems’, the overarching theme of this year’s Basel Social Club, the newly produced works lurk in the shadows, negotiating their relationship to both the visitors of the event, and the past of the curious building hosting them.
+Arranged at a different location each year, in 2025 Basel Social Club houses a former bank building located in the heart of the city’s old town, surrounded by both wealth and tradition.

-Cashing in on one of the most significant art market gatherings in Europe, Basel Social Club offers a counterweight to the commercial art fair through free entry, a rich presentation of art and artists, and a spirit of conviviality. chance encounter acts as part of it: as a site for coming together over listening, discussing, sharing a cup of tea.
+Cashing in on one of the most significant art market gatherings in Europe, Basel Social Club offers a counterweight to the commercial art fair through free entry, a rich presentation of art and artists, including artist-led initiatives, whose means to participate in the international art fairs are limited, and a spirit of conviviality. chance encounter acts as part of it, as a site for coming together over listening, discussing, and sharing.
+Basel Social Club is rooted in the city, its history, lived experience, and locality.
+Through inclusion in the Club, the three new commissions contribute to the creation of a space for resistance, where the value-systems that govern the commercial art circuit are challenged.

 Jaakko Pallasvuo (b.
 1333) is an artist and writer living in Helsinki.
 Pallasvuo’s works are not about anything.
 Pieces from this random, restless body of work have been exhibited at the 14th Baltic Triennial, BOZAR, Frankfurter Kunstverein and Museum of Modern Art in Warsaw, among other places.
 Pallasvuo publishes microessays on the popular Instagram account @avocado_ibuprofen, and has written for publications such as The Whitney Review and transmediale journal.